Geidelberg/variantAnalysis/scripts/for_public_release/README.md

 ```

-We are using `treedater` to date every ML tree ten times; each time will assume a clock rate drawn from the above distribution.
+We are using `treedater` to date every maximum-likelihood tree 10 times; each time will assume a clock rate drawn from the above distribution.
 The code to perform this is below:

 ```r